-The Uniform Act offers two options with respect to the force of law provision.
+The Uniform Act offers two main options with respect to the force of law provision with option A subdivided further into sub-options A.1 and A.2.
 Each jurisdiction should determine which option is the most appropriate.
-Because of the short period of time set out in subparagraph 57(2)(c) between the deposit by Canada of its a declaration extending the application of the Convention to a jurisdiction and the application of the Convention to the jurisdiction at international law, the time required to take measures necessary to bring the act into force will be relevant in deciding which option to select.
+Because of the short period of time set out in paragraph 21(3) between the deposit by Canada of a declaration extending the application of the Convention to the jurisdiction and the application of the Convention at international law, the time required to take measures necessary to bring the act into force will be relevant in deciding which option to select.